 The Department of International Business also offers a minor for students in other business and non-business majors to add to their chosen major.

-SLU's international business major is designed to provide students with a holistic approach to understanding the interconnections of globalization and its implications on a company's performance.
-Students of international business learn about the impact and implementation of international business practices in the modern marketplace and examine various strategic options that managers consider in assessing international market potentials.
-Students learn the importance of analyzing the national differences in political, economic, cultural and legal systems.
+The international business major is designed to provide students with a holistic approach to understanding the interconnections of globalization and its implications on a company's performance.
+Students are introduced to the tools needed to decide on foreign market selections, entry mode strategies, international product customization and global multi-point competitive strategies.
+In addition, students learn the importance of analyzing the national differences in political, economic, cultural and legal systems.

 The increasingly global nature of commerce means students majoring in international business have a wide range of career options.
-Graduates holding a Bachelor of Science in international business find opportunities at local firms doing business abroad and multi-national companies operating in countries around the world.
+Graduates holding a Bachelor of Science in International Business find opportunities at local firms doing business abroad and multi-national companies operating in countries around the world.

 International business students receive dedicated career development support from the Chaifetz School's Valerie A. Davisson Career Resources Center and join a global network of 20,000 alumni of the Richard A. Chaifetz School of Business.
-A survey of the Class of 2019 found 96 percent of Chaifetz School international business graduates were employed or in graduate school within six months of graduation.

 Begin your application for this program at www.slu.edu/apply.
 Saint Louis University also accepts the Common App.